 Busy people who are new to Reddit, who aren’t in love with the front page content, don’t always want to spend a million years figuring out what they should subscribe to.
 This list will help them get started.

-The lurking, five-year redditor responsible for this silly, wrong-headed list is veggiedog, who is in no way associated with the official Reddit.
+The lurking, six-year redditor responsible for this silly, wrong-headed list is veggiedog, who is in no way associated with the official Reddit.
 The list isn't intended to please everybody.
 These are just my personal subreddit suggestions (for this month at least), in no particular order.
 I hope you find it useful.

 As wave after wave of new Redditors pour into the site, like Irish immigrants crowding the docks of New York during the potato famine, old Redditors can occasionally be heard to complain about how the place has gone to hell.
 Many seasons ago, a few of these reddiquette-savvy conservatives created their own little island to take refuge from the flood.
 This is the place to go for fewer memes and unicorns, and more links to substantial, interesting articles on the web.
 Idiocy will not be tolerated.

 People who are doing weird or interesting stuff or are famous for some reason will start a "I am salmon fisherman/ prostitute/ congressman/ professional lacrosse player/ cancer patient" thread on this subreddit.
 As you'd expect, there's some crap to wade through, and the occasional bit of fakery, but providing proof is part of the process, and sometimes you hear some really interesting stories that you probably wouldn't hear anywhere else.